 If you want your decorating schemes to feel relaxed and confident, you can't beat a simple combination of blue and white with a bold mix of Mediterranean-chic pattern.
 An oatmeal-coloured sofa, washed-oak furniture and weathered wood picture frames soften the fresh look of white walls.

-Arranging storage and artwork symmetrically gives the room a more upscale look.
+Arranging living room storage ideas and artwork symmetrically gives the room a more upscale look.
 Add another layer of rustic texture with hammered metal accent pieces in the form of lights, small tables and trays.

 Mix fresh blues with warm neutrals to give your living room a calm, contemporary look that oozes laid-back charm – synonymous with coastal style.
 Keeping the walls neutral allows the blue accents, however subtle, to really shine.
 Natural woven textures help to add a rustic beachcomber feel, without making the look feel too contrived.

-It's impossible not to love blue – it's fresh, versatile and mood-lifting.
-The colour of the sea, blue offers an easy way to create a coastal look.
+It's impossible not to love blue – it's fresh, versatile and mood-boosting.
+Blue living room ideas offer an easy way to create a coastal look.
 But don't go overboard – work in warm neutral tones on upholstery, flooring and wood trims to take the chill off soft blue tones.
-Complete the look with a seascape painting that will leave you in no doubt to the coastal theme.
+Finish it off with a seascape painting that will leave you in no doubt to the coastal theme.

 Even if you live miles from the coast, we hope these coastal living room ideas help you capture a little bit of the magic of time spent next to the sea.